Kubernetes: Labels and selectors

 Just like labels, field selectors also let one select Kubernetes resources.
 Unlike labels, the selection is based on the attribute values inherent to the resource being selected, rather than user-defined categorization. metadata.name and metadata.namespace are field selectors that will be present on all Kubernetes objects.
 Other selectors that can be used depend on the object/resource type.

 Add-ons

-Add-ons operate just like any other application running within the cluster: they are implemented via pods and services, and are only different in that they implement features of the Kubernetes cluster.
+Add-ons are additional features of the Kubernetes cluster implemented as applications running within it.
 The pods may be managed by Deployments, ReplicationControllers, and so on.
-There are many add-ons, and the list is growing.
+There are many add-ons.
 Some of the more important are: